MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/file-sync-troubleshoot.md

 ## General troubleshooting first steps

-If you are experiencing issues with Azure File Sync, start by:
+If you are experiencing issues with Azure File Sync, start by completing the following steps:

-1. Following the steps in the [Monitor Azure File Sync](https://learn.microsoft.com/azure/storage/file-sync/file-sync-monitoring) documentation to view the health of your Azure File Sync environment.
+1. Use the Azure portal or event logs on the server to check for any errors.
+The [Monitor Azure File Sync](https://learn.microsoft.com/azure/storage/file-sync/file-sync-monitoring) documentation covers how to view the health of your Azure File Sync environment using the portal and event logs.
-2. Verifying the Azure File Sync service is running on the server:
+2. Verify the Azure File Sync service is running on the server:
     - Open the Services MMC snap-in and verify the Storage Sync Agent service (FileSyncSvc) is running.
-3. Verifying the Azure File Sync filter drivers (*StorageSync.sys* and *StorageSyncGuard.sys*) are running on the server:
+3. Verify the Azure File Sync filter drivers (*StorageSync.sys* and *StorageSyncGuard.sys*) are running on the server:
     - At an elevated command prompt, run `fltmc`.
 Verify the *StorageSync.sys* and *StorageSyncGuard.sys* file system filter drivers are listed.
 4. Use the [debug-storagesyncserver cmdlet](#debug-storagesyncserver-cmdlet) on the server to check for common issues.